Teutonic Order: Evolution and reconfiguration as a Catholic religious order

-The Roman Catholic order continued to exist in the various territories ruled by the Austrian Empire, out of Napoleon's reach.
+The Catholic order continued to exist in the various territories ruled by the Austrian Empire, out of Napoleon's reach.
 From 1804 the Order was headed by members of the Habsburg dynasty.

 The collapse of the Habsburg monarchy and the Empire it governed in Austria, the Italian Tyrol, Bohemia and the Balkans brought a shattering crisis to the Order.
 While in the new Austrian Republic, the Order seemed to have some hope of survival, in the other former parts of the Habsburg territories, the tendency was to regard the Order as an honorary chivalric Order of the House of Habsburg.
 The consequence of this risked being the confiscation of the Order's property as belongings of the House of Habsburg.
 So as to make the distinction clearer, in 1923 the then High Master, Field Marshal Eugen of Austria-Teschen, Archduke of Austria, a member of the House of Habsburg and an active army commander before and during the First World War, had one of the Order's priests, Norbert Klein, at the time Bishop of Brno (Brünn) elected his Coadjutor and then abdicated, leaving the Bishop as High Master of the Order.

 As a result of this move, by 1928 the now-independent former Habsburg territories all recognized the Order as a Catholic religious order.
 The Order itself introduced a new Rule, approved by Pope Pius XI in 1929, according to which the government of the Order would in the future be in the hands of a priest of the Order, as would its constituent provinces, while the women religious of the Order would have women superiors.
 In 1936 the situation of the women religious was further clarified and the Congregation of the Sisters of the Order was given as their supreme moderator the High Master of the Order, the Sisters also having representation at the Order's general chapter.

 This completed the transformation of what remained in the Catholic Church of the Teutonic knights into a Catholic religious order now renamed simply the Deutscher Orden ("German Order").
 However, further difficulties were in store.